 You can also refund less than the price of the product.
 This can come in handy if you agreed to give a partial refund.

 You also have the option to notify your customer of the refund.
 This is a great way to let your customer know that their refund is on the way.

-This saves you time sending an email every time you processed a refund!
+This saves you time sending an email every time you process a refund!

-How to give refunds if you use a different E-commerce platform?
+How do I give refunds if I use a different ecommerce platform?

 I mainly focus on Shopify, but of course, you could use a different platform.

-I personally don’t have much experience on these e-commerce platforms, but I will link to great websites to give you the information you need to handle refunds!
+I personally don't have much experience on these ecommerce platforms, but I will link to great websites below to give you the information you need to handle refunds!